ts-essentials/ts-essentials/README.md

 # ts-essentials

-All basic Typescript types in one place 🤙
+All essential Typescript types in one place 🤙

 ## What's inside?